CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## VeraId

-DomainAuth is the successor to the VeraId protocol as defined in {{VERAID}}.
+DomainAuth is the successor to the VeraId protocol described in {{VERAID}}.
 DomainAuth and VeraId are functionally identical, except for the following differences:

 - DNS TXT record:
   - Name: DomainAuth uses `_domainauth.example.com.`, whilst VeraId uses `_veraid.example.com.`.